Swedish East India Company: Background

 Sweden was the last of the more prominent seafaring European nations to engage in the East India Trade.
 The royal privileges for the Swedish East India Company (SOIC) were granted almost a century after the other European trading companies were established.

 With the advent of the East India trade in the 17th century, Chinese and Indian goods were imported to Sweden.
-Drinking tea and having Chinese objects became the height of fashion among Swedish socialites and the middle class.
-Chinese culture, philosophy, art, agriculture, and architecture were also studied and copied.
+Drinking tea, wearing Indian Chintz clothes and having Chinese objects became the height of fashion among Swedish socialites and the middle class.
+Culture, philosophy, art, agriculture, and architecture were also studied and copied.
 The most prominent example of this is the Chinese Pavilion at Drottningholm, which was followed by smaller parks like the one built by Jean Abraham Grill at Godegård.
-China was considered a model community, a template for how a country should be governed.
 This culminated during the 18th century, when many Swedish scientists and politicians even suggested that Sweden should be governed by intellectual bureaucrats, "mandarins", led by a sovereign king in a Chinese manner.